sietseveenman/custom-properties-ui/README.md

 # Custom property UI

 A UI tool that lists and enables live updates of all custom properties set on the :root selector.
 You can provide handpicked properties to show in the UI.
-If you don't provide any properties, all properties found inside inline style tags and link tags will be rendered automaticaly.
+If you don't provide any properties, all properties found inside inline style tags and link tags will be parsed and used automaticaly.

 ## Roadmap